kristinemlarson/gnssrefl/docs/pages/sc_index2024.rst

 =======================
 `Install gnssrefl <https://gnssrefl.readthedocs.io/en/latest/pages/README_install.html>`_

+`Beginner with GNSS-IR and python <https://gnssrefl.readthedocs.io/en/latest/use_cases/use_mchn.html>`_ try this

+`If you are familiar with GNSS-IR and python installs <https://morefunwithgps.com/public_html/gps_toolbox/SupplementFeb26.pdf>`_ try this

-`Information from the last class <https://gnssrefl.readthedocs.io/en/latest/pages/sc_precourse2024.html>`_
+`Some comments from the last short course<https://gnssrefl.readthedocs.io/en/latest/pages/sc_precourse2024.html>`_

 Videos
 ======